PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation_hpc.rst

     Lightning-Kokkos was tested with Kokkos version <= 4.5.00

-We suggest first installing Kokkos with the wanted configuration following the instructions found in the Kokkos documentation.
-For example, the following will build Kokkos for AMD MI210/250/250X GPUs.
+We suggest first installing Kokkos with the desired configuration, following the instructions found in the Kokkos documentation.
+For example, the following instructions demonstrate building Kokkos for AMD MI210/250/250X GPUs:

 Download the `Kokkos code <https://github.com/kokkos/kokkos/releases>`_.